 22 Pages Posted: 23 Mar 2017 Last revised: 21 Jun 2019

 An accomplice is held criminally liable for the acts of another.
 Yet, the circumstances under which this liability should apply remain unclear owing to an inconsistent and under-articulated set of doctrines, some departing dramatically from foundational commitments of criminal law.
-We propose a framework that grounds this area of law in a considered account of joint intention while preserving the importance of both mens rea and individual intention in the assignment of criminal liability.
-This approach provides a resolution of long-standing confusions about the meaning and consequentialness of accomplice actions and offers a unified, coherent doctrine to replace a series of disparate and ad hoc conclusions in case law.
-A key concept in our approach is one of standing in reserve, which extends the coverage of a joint intention beyond the immediate participants in the actus reus that helps define a crime.
-The concepts of standing in reserve and joint intention supply a systematic way of addressing a series of challenging cases including felony murder rules, organized crime, state-sponsored violence, and terrorist sleeper cells.
+We propose a framework that grounds this area of law in a considered account of joint intention, which preserves the central roles of both mens rea and individual intention in the assignment of criminal liability.
+This approach provides a resolution to long-standing confusions about the meaning and consequentialness of actions taken by an accomplice and offers a unified, coherent doctrine to replace the series of disparate and ad hoc conclusions in the case law.
+A key novel concept in our approach is standing in reserve, which extends the coverage of a joint intention beyond the immediate participants in the actus reus that helps define a crime.
+The concepts of standing in reserve and joint intention supply a systematic way of addressing challenging cases such as felony murder, organized crime, state-sponsored violence, and terrorist sleeper cells.

 Keywords: mens rea, intention, criminal law, conspiracy, accomplice liability, complicity